-The Tree Action Plan 2018 (TAP 2018) updates the Tree Action Plan adopted by the Fairfax County Board of Supervisors in 2006.
+The Tree Action Plan 2019 (TAP 2019) updates the Tree Action Plan adopted by the Fairfax County Board of Supervisors in 2006.
 Much has changed since then in our understanding of the benefits provided by trees and the stresses impacting our urban forest.
-TAP 2018 improves on the earlier plan by providing for more effective implementation through greater involvement of key government agencies, private organizations, and county citizens.
+TAP 2019 improves on the earlier plan by providing for more effective implementation through greater involvement of key government agencies, private organizations, and county residents.